EPetrineLynghaug/petrine.no/README.md

 ## Features

-- **Homepage**: Shows the latest three projects from GitHub.
+- **Homepage**: Displays the latest three projects from GitHub.
-- **Projects**: A list of all projects fetched directly from GitHub.
+- **Projects**: A comprehensive list of all projects fetched directly from GitHub.
-- **Blog**: A page for writing about the technology used in your projects.
+- **Blog**: A dedicated page for writing about the technology used in your projects.
 - **Contact**: A contact page with a form for sending messages.

+## Notes

+- The API functionality is still in progress and will be updated soon.

 ## Running the Project Locally